Coding Assistance in Visual Basic .NET

 Convert to property with backing field

 You can easily transform an automatic property to a property with backing field.
 Place the caret at the name of an automatic property and press Alt+Enter.
-ReSharper suggests you the appropriate context action.
+ReSharper suggests the appropriate context action.

 After you add a new member to a base class, the next logical step is to implement this member in all classes derived from the base class.
 You can write code manually, but a better decision is to apply the appropriate context action.
 ReSharper automatically detects all derived classes and prompts you to decide where a base class member should be implemented and generates code.